 - Lengthen the crown of your head toward your feet and hug your abdominals toward your spine to help create more length from head to tailbone.

 This stretch is twofold in value: It works to engage the spinal extensor muscles in the back body and stretches the often tight muscles on the front of your body (abdominals, hip flexors, and pectorals).

 - Focus on keeping length in your spine by rooting your hips down and reaching energy out through the crown of your head.

-- Lift your leg and kick your foot into your hand to lengthen the quadriceps and hip flexors and open your chest.
+- Bend your knee and kick your foot into the hand on the same side to lengthen the quadriceps and hip flexors and open your chest.

 - Keep your shoulders squared forward.

-Most of our daily movements are in a frontal plane, and constantly looking at screens does not help our postures.
+Most of our daily movements are in a frontal plane (think forward, not side to side), and constantly looking at screens does not help our postures.
 One of the biggest culprits of a misaligned spine is the forward position of the head and rounded shoulders.
 I love to do this exercise with my hands behind me on a ballet barre, but if you don't have one of those handy, the corner of a room works great, too.

 - Position your hands slightly below your shoulders, turn your thumbs up toward the ceiling, and roll your shoulders open.